 AFROSCREEN

-The AFROSCREEN project aims to establish a genomic surveillance network that helps build laboratory capacity for the diagnosis, detection and surveillance of SARS-CoV-2 variants and other emerging pathogens.
+The AFROSCREEN programme aims to establish a genomic surveillance network that helps build laboratory capacity for the diagnosis, detection and surveillance of SARS-CoV-2 variants and other emerging pathogens.

 An international and inter-institutional consortium